hoffsam/clipboard_manager_with_cycling/vscode.clipboard-manager/README.md

 ![Clipboard Manager - Pick and Paste](screenshots/pick-and-paste.gif)

 # Donation
-* Donation is as per your goodwill to support my development.
+* Donation is as per your goodwill to support Edgar's development.
-* If you are interested in my future developments, i would really appreciate a small donation to support this project.
+* If you are interested in Edgar's future developments, he would really appreciate a small donation to support this project.
 <table border="0">
  <tr>
     <td align="center">